Circus and its Others is thrilled to announce that its fifth international conference will take place in Kerala, India, in January-February 2027!

 (From left) Gaia Vimercati, Aastha Gandhi, and Lucas Nathan Silva Vilela; photo courtesy Aastha Gandhi.

 (Left) The performer Baby on horseback in Clowns and Clouds (directed by Abhilash Pillai, 2011), a co-production between the National School of Drama and Grand Circus, at a performance in Kozhikode, Kerala.
 Photo by Priyanka Pathak.
+(Right) A performance of the ritual dance-drama Theyyam in northern Kerala, 2018.
+Photo by Aastha Gandhi.

-The conference logo features a Koothambalam, a typical Keralan performance space, infused with the vibrant hues of a circus tent, set against the backdrop of Kerala's landscape.
+The conference logo features a Koothambalam, a typical Keralite performance space, infused with the vibrant hues of a circus tent, set against the backdrop of Kerala's landscape.
 The gajam (“elephant” in Malayalam), is essential to the cultural fabric and festivities of this region, particularly in Thrissur, which is renowned for its annual elephant parade, Thrissur Pooram.